Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 **ECE244 - Programming Fundamentals**

 This course rigorously covered the fundamental concepts of object oriented programming.
 It also went into depth on how memory is managed.
 This was particularly insightful since I was taking a computer architecture course at the same time.
-Overall gave me the confidence in my ability to learn new languages and technologies.
+Overall gave me the confidence in my ability to learn new programming languages and libraries/technologies.

 **ECE297 - Software Communication and Design**